-Have you cracked the secret of the zig-zag bill magic trick Crack by Mickael Chatelain?
+Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 Just like all the other zig-zag magic tricks, be it the splitting girl, banknote, or card, they seem to come apart, but they are still intact.